Oversight responsibility of Employment and Labour Portfolio Committee

-The Labour Portfolio Committee is responsible for the oversight of the Department of Labour as well as the following statutory entities:
+The Employment and Labour Portfolio Committee is responsible for oversight of the Department of Employment and Labour (DEL) as well as the following statutory entities:

 Working in Committees allows Parliament to: